Christianity: Scriptures

-Some believe that divine inspiration makes present Bibles inerrant.
-Others claim inerrancy for the Bible in its original manuscripts, although none of those are extant.
+Some believe that divine inspiration makes present Bibles inerrant, while others claim inerrancy for the Bible in its original manuscripts, although none of those are extant.
 Still others maintain that only a particular translation is inerrant, such as the King James Version.
 Another closely related view is biblical infallibility or limited inerrancy, which affirms that the Bible is free of error as a guide to salvation, but may include errors on matters such as history, geography, or science.

 The canon of the Old Testament accepted by Protestant churches, which is only the Tanakh (the canon of the Hebrew Bible), is shorter than that accepted by the Orthodox and Catholic churches which also include the deuterocanonical books which appear in the Septuagint, the Orthodox canon being slightly larger than the Catholic; Protestants regard the latter as apocryphal, important historical documents which help to inform the understanding of words, grammar, and syntax used in the historical period of their conception.
 Some versions of the Bible include a separate Apocrypha section between the Old Testament and the New Testament.
 The New Testament, originally written in Koine Greek, contains 27 books which are agreed upon by all major churches.

 Some denominations have additional canonical holy scriptures beyond the Bible, including the standard works of the Latter Day Saints movement and Divine Principle in the Unification Church.